The adult autism assessment team was previously known as the adult Asperger's syndrome assessment service.

-It is important to know that there are several possible outcomes to an assessment with the Cornwall Adult Autism Assessment Team (CAAAT)
+It is important to know that there are several possible outcomes to an assessment with the Cornwall adult autism assessment team.

-- We may not be able to offer a conclusive outcome.
-This is because often individuals can present with a number of characteristics that are common to autism, but that might actually be attributable to different causes such as difficult life experiences or mental health issues.
+If we can't offer a conclusive outcome, this is because often individuals can present with a number of characteristics that are common to autism, but that might actually be attributable to different causes such as difficult life experiences or mental health issues.

-For more information about the assessment process, please see the Easy Read Assessment Process document in the Additional Resources section below
+For more information about the assessment process, please see the easy read assessment process document in the resources section below.

-Please note: If you are referred to CAAAT, your GP will automatically be made aware of any contact that you have with the service.
+Please note, if you are referred to the Cornwall adult autism assessment team, your GP will automatically be made aware of any contact that you have with the service.

-Please note: CAAAT currently have a waiting time of over 24 months for diagnostic assessments.
-We are currently a diagnosis-only service and therefore do not have the ability to offer support, manage risk or co-ordinate care for people who are open to the service and awaiting assessment, or for those who have been diagnosed by the team.
+The adult autism assessment team currently have a waiting time of over 24-months for diagnostic assessments.
+We are currently a diagnosis-only service.
+We do not have the ability to offer support, manage risk or coordinate care for people who are open to the service and awaiting assessment, or for those who have been diagnosed by the team.

-If you are struggling to cope or require more urgent support please discuss this with your GP, or visit the Mental Health Crisis Cornwallpage.
+If you are struggling to cope or require more urgent support please discuss this with your GP, or visit our mental health crisis page.